-Looking back to 2018, my year was all about entrepreneurship, business modeling, and user experience.
-Everything started when I attended the Entrepreneur University (a german conference about entrepeneurship, marketing, personal growth, etc.).
-During two intense days, I heard about social media marketing, split-testing using landing pages, the right mindset, and other topics.
+Everything started in April 2018 when I attended the Entrepreneur University, a german conference about entrepreneurship, marketing & personal growth.
+During two intense days, I came in touch for the first time with topics like social media marketing, split-testing using landing pages, a grateful mindset, and other topics.
 Actually, I didn’t even hear about most of these topics before.
 My mind was blown.
+And a new world of cool things to learn opened up to me.

-After this, I started software-has-bugs.com to jump into the digital (business) world and share my knowledge with other people.
-The fact that people can make money with a blog amazed me.
+After this, I started software-has-bugs.com to jump into the digital (business) world and share my knowledge about product ownership with other people.
+The fact that people can make money online by writing their own blog amazed me.
+At the same time, it was a great way to share my thoughts with my colleagues in our parts of the world.

 To learn more about the tools & techniques that help entrepreneurs to launch businesses, I signed about for a startup competition at Bosch.
-The competition included workshops about the value proposition canvas and business model canvas.
-I used this to improve my skills as a product owner.
-If you trying to move from a technical product owner role to a more strategic role, I recommend you to learn more about these things!
+The competition included workshops about the value proposition and business model canvas.
+As a person that is always looking for the best tools & techniques, I used these to improve my skills as a product owner.

-In the second half of the year, I started to read more books about creating value with your products.
+In the second half of 2018, I started to read more books about creating value with your products.
 Out of these, Lean Startup from Eric Ries and Strategize from Roman Pichler were my favorite reads.

 You may ask why am I doing all this?
 My motivation is to work in a fast-paced & flexible environment.
-Working on a purely digital solution amazes me as it allows a much faster integration of user feedback e.g. into an app.
+Working on a purely digital solution amazes me as it allows a much faster integration of user feedback into your product compared to creating physical products like a car or laptop.

 In my opinion, building something people actually need and to improve it continuously is very rewarding.
 I love to work together with interesting people and to build a solution that creates value to its users.
-To follow up on this dream, I applied for the CoFounders Retreat.
+To follow up on this dream and find like-minded people, I applied for the CoFounders Retreat.
+I joined the 1-month program to learn more about how I am today and what I what is my role in a startup team.
+One month seemed reasonably fast to figure this out.

 The CoFoundersRetreat is a 4-week program that combines working on a startup idea in small teams and mentoring sessions to develop your personality.
 Yoga, meditation & fitness sessions are provided in addition to stay focused during the intense 4 weeks.
 The program takes place on the wonderful island Bali.